-A BSOD (Blue Screen of Death) is a worst case scenario cause by an error while using Windows as it restricts your accessibility and can be fatal if not resolved within a particular time period.
-One of these is WEA_CORRECTABLE_ERROR that usually comes with a check value of 0x00000124.
-As the name represents, this error isn’t an ordinary one because in a majority of cases, it happens due to a hardware failure which is definitely, uncorrectable by Windows itself.
-There might also be several other reasons causing this problem to your PC and they are listed below.
+A BSOD (Blue Screen of Death) represents a worst-case scenario caused by an error while using Windows, as it restricts your accessibility and can be fatal if not resolved within a specific time period.
+One such error is the WHEA_CORRECTABLE_ERROR, which usually presents with a check value of 0x00000124.
+As the name suggests, this error is not an ordinary one because it often occurs due to hardware failure, which is, in most cases, uncorrectable by Windows itself.
+There may also be several other reasons causing this problem on your PC, and they are listed below.

 Major Causes of WHEA_CORRECTABLE_ERROR

 As mentioned above, there might be several other reasons behind this error.

 - Corrupted or incorrectly configured Device Drivers can also be responsible for this kind of problem.

 - Faulty RAM or a hard drive is a type of hardware failure, and it can be problematic if not resolved properly.

 - Over-clocking the CPU might increase the amount of heat produced causing your PC to destabilize and throw this error.

 - Windows Update failure can also lead you to this problem in some cases.

 Solutions to Fix WHEA_CORRECTABLE_ERROR:

 Based on the kind of factor causing this trouble, there are a number of solutions that can help to find and resolve this problem.